Are you searching for bonding activities for couples to do together that will make you connect with your partner?

 If you hardly find the time to communicate with your partner, start eating your meals together.

-You’ll literally turn into chatterboxes and won’t bother about fishing for conversation topics ever again.
+You’ll literally turn into chatterboxes and won’t bother about fishing for great conversation starters ever again.

 For a date, you can have breakfast in bed or have a romantic dinner in your backyard.
 If it’s cold outside, just enjoy a candlelit dinner for two.